-A unique offering in independent schools, the Voyageur program introduces youth to outdoor education by teaching them how to paddle a kayak and climb rocks.
-It includes a competitive element — students from NCS and St. Albans take part in the Interscholastic Climbing League — but the program's primary mission is to develop environmental stewardship, leadership and athleticism.
+A unique offering in Washington-area schools, the Voyageur program introduces youth to outdoor education by teaching them how to climb rocks and paddle a kayak.
+It includes a competitive element, through the Interscholastic Climbing League, but the program's primary mission is to develop environmental stewardship, leadership and athleticism.

-Some classes may have optional weekend trips.
-Several multi-day expeditions are offered throughout the school year; past destinations have included the Florida Everglades, the Four Corners region of the Southwest, and Joshua Tree National Park.
+Some classes may have optional weekend trips and, over school vacations, multi-day expeditions.
+Past destinations have included the Florida Everglades, the Four Corners region of the Southwest, and Joshua Tree National Park.